The Enemy Within

 I searched for a way to respond, ditching — what kind of a sick twisted bastard are you? — to settle on a more humorous line —

-Dude, that might not be as hard as you think.
+Dude, that might not be as hard as you imagine.

 In the middle of my fevered browsing, I was stopped cold in my tracks by a post —